Montana/does-she-like-me/README.md

 - Can't detect sarcasm, inside jokes, or relationship context
 - Works best with recent, consistent conversations

-## Contributing

-Found a bug or have a suggestion?
-Feel free to open an issue or submit a pull request!

 ## Author
 Michael Mendy (c) 2025.